sdemyanov/ConvNet/README.md

 2) 'scale' - specifies the maximum scale in each dimension.
 Must be more than 1.
 The image scales with the random factors from [1/x x].
 3) 'mirror' - binary vector, that determines if the image might be mirrored in a particular dimension or not.
 4) 'angle' - scalar, that specifies the maximum angle of rotation.
 Must be from [0, 1].
 The value 1 corresponds to 180 degrees.
 5) 'defval' - specifies the value that is used when the transformed image lies outside the borders of the original image.
 If this value is not specified, the transformed value should be always inside the original one, otherwise there will be an error.
 This layer is not implemented in Matlab version.
+On the test set the images are just centrally cropped to the size 'mapsize', like there were no additional parameters.

 - c - convolutional layer.
 Must contain the "filtersize" field, that identifies the filter size.
 Must not be greater than the size of maps on the previous layer.
 Must also contain the "outputmaps" field, that is the number of maps for each objects on this layer.
 If the previous layer has "m" maps and the current one has "n" maps, the total number of filters on it is m * n.
 Despite that it is called convolutional, it performs filtering, that is a convolution operation with flipped dimensions.
 May contain the following additional fields:
 1) 'padding' - specifies the size of zero padding around the maps for each dimension.
 The default value is 0.